VFPX/VFPXDeployment/docs/ThorUpdate.md

 * ChangeLog: the path for a file containing changes (see below).

 * Component: Yes if this project is a Thor Component (meaning it doesn't have to be registered with Thor and is installed in Thor\Tools\Components) or No if it's a Thor App (meaning it does have to be registered with Thor and is installed in Thor\Tools\Apps).
+If this is omitted, "Yes" is used.

-* Category: the Thor category to use when adding to the Thor menu.
+* Category: the category to use when adding to the Thor menu.
+If this is omitted, "Applications" is used.
+This is only used when Component is No.

 * PJXFile: the relative path to the PJX file to build an APP or EXE from.
 Omit this if that isn't required.